EntropyString/EntropyString-Swift/README.md

 `EntropyString` automatically generates the necessary number of bytes needed to create a random string.
 On Apple OSes, `EntropyString` uses either `SecRandomCopyBytes` or `arc4random_buf`, both of which are cryptographically secure random number generators. `SecRandomCopyBytes` is the stronger of the two, but can fail if the system entropy pool lacks sufficient randomness.
 Rather than propagate that failure, if `SecRandomCopyBytes` fails `EntropyString` falls back and uses `arc4random_buf` to generate the bytes.
 Though not as strong, `arc4random_buf` does not fail.

-You may, of course, want feedback as to when or if `SecRandomCopyBytes` fails. `RandomString.entropy(of:using:secRand)` provides an additional `inout` parameter that acts as a flag should a `SecRandomCopyBtyes` call fail.
+You may, of course, want feedback as to when or if `SecRandomCopyBytes` fails. `RandomString.entropy(of:using:secRand)` provides an additional `inout` parameter that acts as a flag should a `SecRandomCopyBytes` call fail.

 On Linux OSes, `EntropyString` always uses `arc4random_buf`.
 The `secRand` parameter in the `RandomString.entropy(of:using:secRand)` is ignored.